-If your synth can't keep up with the density of breath CC from the NuEVI, you can reduce the density of those MIDI signals by touching the pinky key when pressing ENTER here.
+If your synth can't keep up with the density of breath CC from the NuRAD, you can reduce the density of those MIDI signals by touching the mod key (LH side key) when pressing ENTER here.
 An "S" in the lower right corner will indicate that this slower mode is activated.